garysassano/serverless-otlp-forwarder/packages/node/exporter/README.md

   // Configure the stdout exporter const exporter = new StdoutOTLPExporterNode({
     timeoutMillis: 5000,
-    compression: 'gzip',  // No compression for Lambda stdout });
+    compression: CompressionAlgorithm.GZIP,  // No compression for Lambda stdout });

   // Use BatchSpanProcessor for efficient processing